 A voltage regulator is a device used to change fluctuating voltages on its input to a defined and stable one on its output.
-Voltage regulators may be mechanical, AC, DC, and electronic.
+Voltage regulators may be mechanical, electric, AC, or DC.
 In this article, we are going to look at DC electronic linear regulators.

 Application of Regulators

 Most circuits require a supply voltage that is constant independent of the current consumed.
 Even a small over-voltage could prove destructive, and this is why regulators should be used.
 But regulators also help a great deal in eliminating mains hum in audio amplifiers.
 In signal generators or oscillators, the output frequency will vary with supply voltage and must also be well regulated to keep this constant.

 There are three main classes or types of regulators: positive regulators where the incoming voltage is positive, negative regulators where the incoming voltage is negative, dual voltage regulators, which are sets of both, e.g., an op-amp circuit, and finally, adjustable regulators where any of the above may be present, but have a control knob to vary the output voltage on demand.